 Apostolic Orthodox Church – a small Russian group in communion with UAOC (very liberal)

 As already seen, all canonical Orthodox Churches are in full or at least partial communion with each other.
 In competition or in parallel with this worldwide structure, some non-canonical Orthodox Churches have established their own inter-communion structures, as follows:

-- Orthodox Church of Italy (Since the demise of Metropolitan Antonio Di Rosso, Orthodox Church in Italy does not exist anymore, even though the place was take invalidate by Basilio Grillo Micei http://www.chiesaortodossaitaliana.it/home.html)
+- Orthodox Church of Italy (Since the demise of Metropolitan Antonio Di Rosso, Orthodox Church in Italy does not exist anymore, even though the place was taken invalidate by Basilio Grillo Micei.

-2) The UAOC – Met.
-Mefodiy is in communion with the Russian True Orthodox Church under Met.
+2) The UAOC – is in communion with the Russian True Orthodox Church under Met.
 Vyacheslav as well as with the tiny “Apostolic Orthodox Church” of Fr.
 Gleb Yakunin in Russia.

-3) The (Autonomous) Ukrainian Orthodox Church in America is in communion with the Russian True Orthodox Church under Metropolitan Rafail (since the ex-comunion of Metropolitan Benedict they have no communion with Raphail)
+3) The (Autonomous) Ukrainian Orthodox Church in America is in communion with the Russian True Orthodox Church under Metropolitan Rafail (since the ex-communion of Metropolitan Benedict they have no communion with Raphael)

 4) Old Calendarist Inter-Communion

 - a) The Synod of Cyprian and the Old Calendar Churches of Romania and Bulgaria, as well as ROCOR-PSCA, are in communion with each other